Antena 3 (Portugal)

 Antena 3 is one of the three national radio channels produced by the Portuguese public broadcasting entity Rádio e Televisão de Portugal, the others being Antena 1 and Antena 2.
+Inaugurated on 26 April 1994, Antena 3 is distinguished by its promotion of new Portuguese music.
+The station has discovered and promoted some of the most important contemporary Portuguese bands.

 The channel specializes in contemporary and alternative music, focusing on showcasing new artists, and features live concerts, news and chart countdown programmes.